rschristopher/rschristopher.github.io/src/saving/sovereignty/level-6.md

 A combination of high-tech and low-tech approaches is advisable.
 For example, tamper-evident bags are widely available, and an attacker could replace the entire bag, including printed serial numbers, with relative ease.
 Here are some recommended solutions:

-- RFID or NFC Tags: Use specialized tamper-evident tags or cables with RFID or NFC capabilities.
+- **RFID or NFC Tags**: Use specialized tamper-evident tags or cables with RFID or NFC capabilities.
 Any attempt to break or open the seal disables the RFID or NFC functionality.
 Replacing the tag requires replicating the exact RFID signal, which is possible but demands a technically sophisticated attacker.
-- Tamper-Evident Tape or Bags: These products reveal opening attempts through clear visual indicators (e.g., a “VOID” message after tampering).
+- **Tamper-Evident Tape or Bags**: These products reveal opening attempts through clear visual indicators (e.g., a “VOID” message after tampering).
 However, replacing these widely available items is often straightforward, reducing their standalone effectiveness.
-- Wax Seals: A classic low-tech solution, wax seals are highly effective but can be replicated by anyone with access to your stamp.
+- **Wax Seals**: A classic low-tech solution, wax seals are highly effective but can be replicated by anyone with access to your stamp.
-- Unique Markings: Simple yet effective, these can include a signature, hand-etched scratches, or other personalized markings known only to you.
+- **Unique Markings**: Simple yet effective, these can include a signature, hand-etched scratches, or other personalized markings known only to you.
 These are difficult for an attacker to replicate exactly without detailed knowledge of the design.

 In practice, combining multiple techniques -- particularly high-tech and low-tech approaches -- makes unauthorized replacement extremely challenging.
 For instance, replacing an RFID tag requires a programmable chip, which is difficult but feasible.
 However, if the attacker must also replicate a custom wax seal and unique hand-drawn markings, the task becomes impractical.